nathanallen/events_lab/README.md

 Fork this repository to your GitHub account, then clone your GitHub copy onto your computer.

-* Each event has its own HTML, CSS, and JavaScript files collected in a directory.
-Start by opening the HTML file for that directory in your browser.
+* Each event has its own directory with HTML, CSS, and JavaScript files.
+Start each event page by opening its HTML file in your browser.
-* Read the descriptions below and the existing HTML and JavaScript for each event type.
-You'll need to change each `base.js` file.
+* Read the descriptions below (and the existing HTML and JavaScript) for each event page.
+To meet the goals, you'll need to change each `base.js` file.
 Do not change the HTML files.
 * Make sure to keep your developer console open so that you can check for bugs!
-* Make at least one commit for step below.
+* Make at least one git commit for each page.

 ###1. ready